Installation & Usage

 You can include MJXGUI’s stylesheet before your site’s stylesheet, to allow your CSS to override MJXGUI’s CSS.

-An example config could be -
+An example config is shown below -

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>